 Thus, an action is added to the end of the pipeline, which is generating the test report and allows us to see the failing tests:

 That’s it for now.
+Our Cypress tests run in Jenkins.
 The complete sources are available on GitHub.
 As a next step, you could look into Parallelisation of cypress tests to decrease your overall build time.
 And of course it would be cool to also see the screenshots and videos of the failed tests directly in Jenkins.